2 Getting started

 2.1 Installing R and RStudio

 You should also install RStudio Desktop, an integrated development environment for R. While RStudio is not strictly necessary, you will find it enormously helpful for writing R code and understanding what is happening in your session.
+It contains tools for editing R code and documents, running code in an R console, viewing plots, keeping your code under version control, and inspecting your R session.

 2.2 Packages you will need

 Most of this book uses the tidyverse of R packages.
 These packages are designed to work together using a concept called tidy data.
-For an explanation of this concept, see Hadley Wickham’s “The Tidy Tools Manifesto,” which is part of the tidyverse package.11 We can install most of the packages that we need by installing the tidyverse package.
+For an explanation of this concept, see Hadley Wickham’s “The Tidy Tools Manifesto,” which is part of the tidyverse package.17 We can install most of the packages that we need by installing the tidyverse package.
 For now, you can run the following code in your R session.
 See the section on installing packages from CRAN for a fuller explanation (section A.6).

 You can test that you have these packages installed by loading them in your R session.
 Note that tidyverse prints a message about the other packages that it is loading, but this is not an error message.
 See the section on packages and libraries for more information about loading packages (section A.5).